About Us

 Diversity Policy

-Diversity, equity, and inclusion (DE&I) are central to Spreading Threads Clothing Bank’s purpose, providing gently used and new clothes and items to foster, foster/adoptive, and kinship families in Southern Arizona.
+Diversity, equity, and inclusion (DE&I) are central to Spreading Threads Clothing Bank’s purpose, providing gently used and new clothes and items to foster, foster families, kinship families and foster children living in group homes in Southern Arizona.
 DE&I is fundamental to this work and is of the utmost importance in improving the lives of foster children in Southern Arizona.

 Spreading Thread’s work directly challenges and seeks to change the practices, norms, and structures that create or perpetuate past, present, and future inequities among foster children.
 Spreading Threads interactions with all foster children and caregivers is based on respect and dignity because we know that how we work with foster children can affect their feelings of inclusion and equity in the community.
 We understand that many foster children have experienced discrimination in various forms and, therefore, we continuously reflect on who we serve and how we need to evolve to meet the needs of the community knowing that growth is continuous.